schmxtz/bachelors-thesis/README.md

     - python-docx: Library to replace the placeholders inside the .docx files and save them as new documents.
 Library hasn't been updated in a year and doesn't state it supports Python 3.9, but it works for the features that have been used in this project.
 Should be replaced in the future.
+    - pyqt5: Library for GUI
+    - QtAwesome: Library for icons used in GUI
+    - qtwidgets: Library used for hidden password input

 - Notes for PDF-Generation:
     - VBS-script should stay in the same directory as PDFGenerator.py